CivicActions/agile-california/README.md

 h.
 Using responsive open-source technology, we tested with both mobile phones and desktop environments.

 i.
-Used at least five modern (see Note #2) and open-source technologies, regardless of architectural layer (frontend, backend, etc.)
+We used technologies:

+1) GeoJSON
+2) MapBox
+3) BootStrap
+4) Jenkins
+5) Docker
+6) Bowline
+7) Drupal 8

 j.
 Deployed the prototype on an Infrastructure as a Service (Iaas) or Platform as Service (Paas) provider, and indicated which provider they used.
+[TODO: Own, can you comment on this?]

 k.
-Developed automated unit tests for their code
+[TODO: Owen, can you comment on our automated unit tests?]

 l.
-Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider.
+We use Jenkins to run the automated tests after each deploy.

 m.
-Setup or used configuration management
+Setup or used configuration management [TODO: what do we put here.]

 n.
-Setup or used continuous monitoring
+We did not set up continous monitoring.
+[TODO: can we create something here?]

 o.
-Deployed their software in a container (i.e., utilized operating-system-level virtualization)
+We use Docker.

 p.
 Provided sufficient documentation to install and run their prototype on another machine

 q.
-Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge
+Our entire software stack is open source.

 a.
 Assigned one leader and gave that person authority and responsibility and held that person